a-cuc/CPE313/Finals/Project/README.md

 ## Contributions

-- Wrote the introduction, first half of the related works, and streamlit deployment section
+- Wrote the introduction, the first half of the related works, and the streamlit deployment section of the paper
+- Proposed the dataset to be used